 4 min read

-In 2019, it is estimated that there will be around 2.77 billion social media users around the world, up from 2.46 billion in 2017.
-Social media has endless possibilities for the future – and keeping on top of it is vital as a marketer.
+In 2019, it was estimated that there was around 2.77 billion social media users around the world, up from 2.46 billion in 2017.
+Social media has endless possibilities – and keeping on top of it is vital as a marketer.
 But just how do you do that?

 Implement a social media strategy.
 This has to be step one for any form of marketing.
 You need a plan of how you’re going to use social channels for your business.
 Poor Planning = Poor Results.

 Repurpose your content.
 Don’t keep spitting out the same stuff.
-Think about it from a follower’s perspective: would you engage with companies who post the same stories every day?
-Repurposing content is a creative way of reposting if you do want to revisit something – just change the post content, use a different graphic and make it different.
+Think about it from your followers' perspective: would you engage with companies who post the same stories every day?
+Repurposing content is a creative way of reposting if you do want to revisit something – just change the content, use a different graphic and make it stand out.

 Interaction is key.
-The clue is in the name – social media – so be friendly and engage with your followers and prospective clients.
+The clue is in the name – social media – so be friendly and engage with your followers.

 Go heavy on the media.
 According to HubSpot, posts with video content have 48% more views.
 Twitter identified that tweets with images get an average 35% boost in retweets, and social strategist Jeff Bullas reported that Facebook posts with images receive an average 37% increase in overall engagement compared to 27% for just text posts.
-Use GIFs and funny infographics to get better engagement.
+Use GIFs and other infographics for better engagement.

 Innovation is everything.
 Try out new things and experiment.
 Social media is meant to be fun!

 You get out what you put in.
-Share interesting and relevant content.
-Want to tag the restaurant your team went to for a team bonding lunch?
+Share interesting, relevant content.
+Want to tag the restaurant your team went to for your team bonding lunch?
 Go for it!
-Tagging other businesses shows you’re supportive, but also gets your own brand name out there and hopefully they’ll share your post too.
+Tagging other businesses shows you’re supportive, but it also gets your own brand name out there and hopefully they’ll share your post too.

 Know your brand.
-Are you a digital agency with a young voice?
+Are you a digital agency with a younger tone of voice?
 Or are you marketing for a law firm?
-The industry you’re in needs to be reflected in your tone of voice.
+The industry you’re in needs to be reflected in your tone.
 Have a brand persona and stick to it.

 Also, know your audience.
 Your audience is crucial to success.
-You need to know them, understand them, and most importantly offer them value, otherwise they’re going to hit that unfollow button faster than a tweet disappears from a refreshed timeline.
+You need to know them, understand them, and most importantly offer them value, otherwise they’re going to hit that unfollow button faster than you can say Tik Tok.

 Think before you